Kaʻiu Kimura: Early life and education

 Kaʻiu Kimura was born in Waimea.
 She is a yonsei (fourth-generation Japanese) whose grandfather, agronomist Hisao Kimura and Hawaiian grandmother, Elizabeth Lindsey, had "a great romance," bringing together two well-known clans.
 Kimura grew up with influences from both cultures and exposure to both spoken Hawaiian and Japanese.

 In seventh grade, Kimura attended the Kamehameha Schools Kapālama campus on Oʻahu as a boarding student.
 As an undergraduate at the University of Hawaiʻi at Hilo, she studied abroad at the University of Waikato in New Zealand and was inspired by learning of Māori people's efforts to preserve their culture and rights.
 While she was a graduate student at UH Hilo, she was asked to collaborate on the ʻImiloa project, then called the Mauna Kea Astronomy Education Center, as a research assistant.
-She received her masters degree in Hawaiian language and literature.
+She received her master's degree in Hawaiian language and literature.
 In 2013 she began working in a Ph.D. program at UH Hilo focusing on Indigenous language revitalization.